How to Write a Letter of Intent for Studying Abroad

 - This experience would give me a chance to...

 - I would be very keen to experience a different culture

 - The courses offered by @ sound perfect for me to develop and learn

 - I look forward to hearing from you

 9. Before Sending

 Before sending make sure you check for any errors in spelling, grammar and try to use clear-cut language.
 Most application and letters of intent for studying abroad are only one page in length so there is not need to go overboard with information.
-If you feel you are having difficulties with the application and structure of the text, there are online services, which can help you to cope with that documentation like customwriting.com, a platform cooperates with students all over the world by completing their academic projects on time.
+If you feel you are having difficulties with the application and structure of the text, there are online services, which can help you to cope with documentation.
+Some websites help students all over the world by offering advice and assistance for finishing academic projects on time.
 Proofreading is also necessary and this is important to make sure you application makes sense.
 Ask your parents, teachers, friends, whoever it may be, to go over your application.
 It is always good to get someone with fresh/different perspective to have a look.